MongoDB Utilities¶

 --drop

-will drop the collection you’re attempting to restore to prior to any inserts.--noIndexRestore
+drops the collection you’re attempting to restore before any inserts.--noIndexRestore

-will stop restoring upon an error, rather than continuing silently.
+stops restoring upon an error, instead of continuing silently.

 mongoexport¶